James "William" Overfield Sr. was born on Aug. 3, 1853 in Barbour County, WV, the son of John Edgar and Sarah (Hanshaw) Overfield.

 Edd passed away on March 29, 1948, on his 70th birthday, and he was laid to rest beside his wife and son.
 Their grave was decorated with bright red flowers when photographed in June 2006.

-Daughter Virginia Genevieve Born (1909-1972) was born in 1909.
-She married Judson "Judd" Trickett.
-They resided in Reedsville and moved to Douglas, AZ, where they were members of the Douglas United Methodist Church.
-They had two sons -- Darrell Leon Trickett and Gary Ronald Trickett.
-Sadly, Virginia died at the age of 62 in Douglas Hospital.
+Daughter Virginia Genevieve Born (1909-1972) was born on Nov.
+19, 1909 in Reedsville.
+On April 29, 1928, at the age of 18, she married 22-year-old Judson Luther "Judd" Trickett (1906-1982) of Uffington, Monongalia County, WV, the son of Harmon and Alberta (McGee) Trickett.
+Rev. John V. Gibson of the Methodist Protestant Church officiated the wedding.
+They resided in Reedsville before moving to Douglas, AZ, where he worked as a fireman for Phelps Dodge Copper Company.
+They were members of the Douglas United Methodist Church.
+They produced three sons -- Darrell Leon Trickett, Donald Edward Trickett and Gary Ronald Trickett.
+The family was plunged into grief at the death of newborn son Donald in 1932.
+Sadly, Virginia died at the age of 62 in Douglas (AZ) Hospital on May 5, 1972.
 Her remains were returned to West Virginia for interment in Masontown Cemetery in Preston County.
+Judd outlived his spouse by a decade.
+He passed away on July 18, 1982.

-Son Carl M. Born (1918-2002) was born in 1918.
-He made his home along the Kingwood Pike in Reedsville.
+Son Carl Marvin "Duck" Born (1917-2002) was born on Oct.
+28, 1917.
+He was a private first class in the U.S. Army during World War II.
+Carl married Leona M. "Boots" Wickwire (April 22, 1926-1999).
+Their trio of offspring were Alan "Mick" Born, Marvin Born and Carla May Born.
+Later, they made a home along the Kingwood Pike in Reedsville, where he worked as a coal miner and farmer.
 He is thought to have served on the board of directors for a proposed Valley District Ambulance Association circa October 1971.
+Sadly, Leona died on May 26, 1999.
 He passed away on Dec.
 1, 2002, at the age of 84.
+Rev. Dr. David Spence led the funeral at Mount Vernon United Methodist Church, with burial in Sunset Memorial Gardens.

-Son Guy W. Born (1922-2000) was born in 1922.
-He married Virginia Marie Costilow (1925-1982), the daughter of Elmer and Virginia Violet (Scott) Costilow of Morgantown.
+Son Guy William Born (1922-2000) was born on Oct.
+31, 1922.
+He married Virginia Marie Costilow/Costlow (Aug.
+7, 1925-1982), the daughter of Elmer and Virginia Violet (Scott) Costilow of Arthurdale and later Morgantown.
 The Borns lived in Arthurdale.
-They had six children -- Ronald Guy Born, Donald Eugene Born, Tricia Ann Born, Barbara Elaine DeBerry, Sherry Marie Born and Marsha Louise Luzier.
+They produced a family of six children -- Ronald Guy Born, Donald Eugene Born, Tricia Ann Born, Barbara Elaine DeBerry, Sherry Marie Born and Marsha Louise Luzier.
 Virginia passed away at the age of 57 on Oct.
 16, 1982, with funeral services held at the Mill Chapel Church of the United Brethren Church.
-Guy outlived her by 18 years, and died on March 21, 2000.
-They are buried in Reedsville Cemetery.
+Guy outlived her by 18 years, and died on March 21, 2000, at the age of 77.
+The couple sleeps for the ages in Reedsville Cemetery.

 Son Gerald Born (1924-1995) was born in 1924.
 He made his home in Masontown, Preston County in 1984 and later in Reedsville.
 He passed away on Nov.
 26, 1995, at the age of 71.

-Son Edd Born Jr. (1933-1996) was born in 1933.
+Son Edd "Fuzz" Born Jr. (1933-1996) was born on May 8, 1933.
 He lived in Reedsville.
 In September 1958, he placed advertisements in the Morgantown Dominion News, promoting a public sale of a six-room house five miles north of Masontown on Rohr Road, near the school, comprising 128 acres.
 Included in the sale items were 17 head of livestock, a Ford tractor, plows, disc and side mower, manure spreader, wagon and other farming implements.
 He passed away at the age of 63 on Jan.
 30, 1996.
+His remains are in repose in Rhodes Cemetery in Howesville, WV.

 ~ Son George A. Overfield ~